 Scrutiny - The above reports are required to be adequately scrutinised before being recommended to the Council.
 The reports are presented to the Executive prior to being recommended to Council.
-The Strategy for 18-19 is being considered by the Executive on 15th March and the Audit Committee on 22nd March.
+The Strategy for 18-19 was considered by the Executive on 15th March and the Audit Committee on 22nd March.
 It is within the Terms of Reference of the Audit Committee to scrutinise the Treasury Management Strategy.
+This report was published before the meeting of the Audit Committee on 22nd March.
+The Treasury Management Strategy was recommended to Council by the Executive on 15th March.